Gnuside/libComputeGPS/README.md

 To compile the project please take a look at the dependencies.

+  autoreconf --install
+  ./configure
   make

 This should do the work.

-To compile the tests section :

-  make tests

-To run the tests :
+To compile and run the tests suite :

-  make run\_tests
+  make check

 More information
 ----------------